USEFUL WEDDING INFO

 I highly recommend you bookmark this page so you can come back to it whenever you like, and of course if you have any questions, just drop me a line!

-If you’ve booked in a full day with me, you’re entitled to an hour’s complimentary engagement shoot within or up to an hour’s travel from London.
-I also do engagement shoots further for a small fee that covers my travel and extra time.
+Engagement shoots within London are complimentary with full day packages, otherwise I charge a small fee for further shoots to cover my travel and extra time.
 E-shoots are useful because we can get to know each other over an informal setting, and I can assess how you interact as a couple.
 It’s a great chance for you to experience how I will work with you on the day, all my couples tell me after their e-shoot that they were much more confident having their photo taken on their wedding day, because they already knew what to expect!

-The Big Day – getting ready
+the big day – getting ready